gregjhansell97/PyCrust/README.md

 tie_pyificiation is the process that changes dicts/lists/sets/custom objects into tie_py versions that can be monitored.
 For built in objects like dicts, lists and sets, this processes creates a new object rather a reference.
 For custom objects, the reference is maintained but __dict__ is copied.
+There is more information about tie_pyification in tie_py/README.md

 ### Deep Change
 When a class inherits from Monitor, all of its member variables are recursively